kikugie/litematica-tools/README.md

-# litematica-tools-dev
+# litematica-tools
-Python script for doing stuff with litematica files
+Python scripts for doing stuff with litematica files

+WARNING!
+Main branch is currently unstable